 - Feb 1 - April 30 for Spring Admission

-The original Police Information Check must be presented to a Faculty of Nursing Graduate Student Advisor (Professional Faculties 2279 University of Calgary), either electronically or in person (original copy), no later than one week prior to the first day of classes.
-Without this documentation, admission to the Faculty of Nursing will be rescinded.
+The Police Information Check must be submitted electronically to the Faculty of Nursing Graduate Office, no later than one week prior to the first day of classes.
+Without documentation, admission to the Faculty of Nursing will be rescinded.

 Students who are concerned about the presence of a criminal record should contact the police department to discuss the process for eliminating or erasing such a record.